mdn/content/files/en-us/web/api/mutationevent/index.md

 ## Instance methods

 - {{domxref("MutationEvent.initMutationEvent()")}}
-  - : Constructor methods that returns a new `MutationEvent` configured with the parameters given.
+  - : Constructor method that returns a new `MutationEvent` configured with the parameters given.

 ## Mutation events list